This page is no longer live and exists only for reference purposes, for this reason the content here may be out of date.

 2016 we filmed Reno memoirs.
 October 2017 we excavated the Reno.
 November 2017 we colonised the Whitworth obliterating their art with our memoirs.
 Our teen photos walked up their stairs.
 Excavation footage played on their huge exterior screen.
 Our artifacts lay in museum cases, while we danced to Reno DJs in their main hall.

-March 2019 to March 2020 the Reno and the Whitworth will collaborate as a living exhibition to tell the Reno story through its generated materials and Whitworth art.
+March 2019 to March 2020 the Reno and the Whitworth collaborated as a living exhibition to tell the Reno story through its generated materials and Whitworth art.

 Memoirs and excavation are available on http://thereno.live